 Browse the Hahndorf Shops

-I’m fairly sure this one goes without saying.
-After all, I am sure it’s impossible to walk down the street in Hahndorf without even a teeny glimpse into the shops.
+I’m fairly sure this one goes without saying, it is one of the most popular Hahndorf activities.
+I am sure it’s impossible to walk down the street in Hahndorf without even a teeny glimpse into the shops.
 Here are a few shops in Hahndorf I always seem to check out when I visit.

 - The German Village Shop – this is where to find all your German items, from beer steins to cuckoo clocks, Christmas items to accordions, there are some really great ideas here for gifts.
 Sexy German barmaid apron anyone?